 Baltimore Women in Tech Micro Grants Program

-BWiT is a micro grants program is designed to support Baltimore women in tech.
+BWiT was a micro grants program designed to support Baltimore women in tech.

 - 2018 Impact Report

 Are you looking for help to start that project you’ve been thinking about?
 Get funding for supporting and empowering women in the Baltimore tech community.

 BWiT is a micro grants program designed to help women get more involved with the local Baltimore tech scene by providing funding to help get grassroots ideas off the ground.

 Applicants should be women (both cis and trans are welcome to apply) who have an idea or project that they believe would benefit women in the Baltimore metro area.

 Some potential projects could be a women-focused hackathon, a beginner’s guide to the Baltimore tech community, or a conference bringing in women leaders in technology as speakers.
 We’d love to review any idea that will help support Baltimore women in tech.

 The application deadline is April 15, 2018, and grantees will be announced on April 25, 2018.